December 11, 2020

 - Improve the usability of applications or programs

 Without patches, a network’s software and operating systems become vulnerable and are at risk of security breaches.
-To ensure patches are deployed as needed, many companies turn to patch management tools or MSPs for help.
+To ensure patches are deployed as needed, many companies turn to automation tools or MSPs for help.
 Therefore, the practice of managing a network of computers by regularly implementing patches, to ensure computers within a network are up to date.

 Why is Patch Management Important?